 - The silky creaminess of this chowder comes from the homemade cashew based heavy cream.
 You just stir it in and it’s simple perfection.

-- If you prefer an even thicker chowder at this point, all you need to do is puree about 1/4 to 1/3 of the soup in a blender until super creamy then mix it back in with the rest.
-The potato cashew cream mix is divine, no need for flour or any other thickeners at all.
+- If you prefer an even thicker chowder at this point, simply puree about 1/4 to 1/3 of the soup in a blender until super creamy then mix it back in with the rest.
+The potato cashew cream mix is divine, no need for flour or other thickeners.

 - Where can I find kelp, dulse flakes or kombu ?
 Most major grocery stores should have them in the same island with all the seaweed and soy sauce.
 The fresh sea veggies packed in salt are usually in the refrigerated section next to the kelp noodles and tofu.
 You can also order them from Amazon.

 - Can I use coconut cream instead of cashew cream ?
 You most definitely can but the coconut flavor is definitely present and noticeable.
 If you want that authentic chowder flavor I strongly suggest sticking with the easy cashew cream from the recipe card, thickening the broth with flour or using a store bought plant based cream instead like the Silk brand.